Industrial IoTFebruary 28, 2026

 We supply and install wireless energy meters (no production stoppage required), connect them to a cloud platform on AWS or Azure, and build custom dashboards showing consumption by machine, shift, and product.
 Alerts go to WhatsApp.
 Reports go to email.
 The system pays for itself.

+Energy monitoring is just one part of what we do for factories.
+See our full Industrial IoT solution for OEE tracking, predictive maintenance, and compliance monitoring.
 If you run a factory in India and want to see where your electricity goes, get in touch for a free energy audit consultation.

 Tell us what you need.
 We'll handle the rest.